tillbiskup/labinform-eln/dokuwiki/README.md

 # Developer documentation: docker

 The `Dockerfile` is used to create a docker image for test purposes.
-This file requires a series of docker containers to be available, namely `tillbiskup/nginx`, `tillbiskup/nginx-php`, `tillbiskup/dokuwiki`, and
+This file requires a series of docker containers to be available, namely `tillbiskup/nginx`, `tillbiskup/nginx-php`, `tillbiskup/dokuwiki`, and `tillbiskup/dokuwiki-eln`.

-`tillbiskup/dokuwiki-eln`.
+## Using docker

+There are two ways of working with the Dockerfile: using plain docker, and using docker compose.
+Here, the first option is described.
+For how to use docker compose, see below.

-## Build image
+### Build image

 To build the image:

     docker build . -t 'tillbiskup/labinform-eln'

-## Run the container
+### Run the container

 To run the container: